Think about the last time you had a really bad experience as a customer.

 Pay Attention to Customer Feedback

 The most effective method to provide a seamless customer experience at every touchpoint is simple – reach out and ask.
-Practice social listening, use post-interaction and real-time feedback surveys, follow up over calls and email.
+Practice social listening, use post-interaction and real-time feedback surveys, and follow up over calls and email.
 Useful constructive feedback will not only reveal what you are good at but will also help you improve by reducing areas of friction.

 Understand Your Customer Experience Metrics